oobecomau/desktop.gov.au/docs/blueprint/platform.md

 --- | --- | ---
 FirstName | John | Search and identify the user.
 LastName | Smith | Search and identify the user.
-UserName (UPN) = EmailAddress | john.smith3@{agency}.gov.au | Users agency and contract address.
+UserName (UPN) = EmailAddress | john.smith3@{organisation}.com.au | Users organisation and contract address.
 UserName | john.smith3 | Identity in Microsoft.
-EmailAddress | john.smith3@desktopa.gov.au<br>Users email contact.
+EmailAddress | john.smith3@organisation.com.au<br>Users email contact.
-OfficePhone | 61411 2999 | Users phone contact.
+OfficePhone | 61400 0000 | Users phone contact.
 MobilePhone | 0411 123 456 | Users phone contact.
 JobProfile | Finance | Users job description in identifying appropriate contact.
-Agency | Digital Transformation Agency | Users agency.
+Organisation | exampleOrg | Users organisation.
 Manager | Julie Citizen | Users manager for further consultation.
 Photo | ID.JPEG | Viewing and identifying the user.

 In addition to the above, Conditional Access policies should be enforced requiring external individuals to use MFA, block legacy authentication, and block from disallowed locations.

-The following table describes the minimal conditional access policies that should be applied by the partner agency for all agencies and implementation types.
+The following table describes the minimal conditional access policies that should be applied by the partner organisation for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Conditional Access Policies | **BLOCK - Legacy Authentication**:<br>This global policy blocks all connections from unsecure legacy protocols like ActiveSync, IMAP, PO3, etc.<br>**BLOCK - Countries not Allowed:**<br>This global policy blocks all connections from countries not in the Allowed countries list. | Minimises the risk of the user in the partner organisation using credentials that have been compromised.

-Azure AD design decisions in relation to inter-Agency collaboration for all agencies and implementation types.
+Azure AD design decisions in relation to inter-organisation collaboration for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
-B2B Relationships | Not Configured | The Agency is pursuing a PROTECTED-level certification for the solution.
-To maintain a robust PROTECTED platform for the Agency, B2B collaboration will not be configured.<br>In a future state, specified partner tenants can be listed assuming they are also rated at a PROTECTED level and approved by appropriate Agency personnel.
+B2B Relationships | Not Configured | The organisation is pursuing a PROTECTED-level certification for the solution.
+To maintain a robust PROTECTED platform for the organisation, B2B collaboration will not be configured.<br>In a future state, specified partner tenants can be listed assuming they are also rated at a PROTECTED level and approved by appropriate organisation personnel.
 Only users of these tenants would be allowed collaborative access.
 B2C Relationships | Not Configured | Client collaboration other than partner organisations is not required.
-External Sharing | Disabled | The Agency is pursuing a PROTECTED-level certification for the solution.
-To maintain a robust PROTECTED platform for the Agency, B2B collaboration will not be configured.<br>In a future state, specified partner tenants can be listed assuming they are also rated at a PROTECTED level and approved by appropriate Agency personnel.
+External Sharing | Disabled | The organisation is pursuing a PROTECTED-level certification for the solution.
+To maintain a robust PROTECTED platform for the organisation, B2B collaboration will not be configured.<br>In a future state, specified partner tenants can be listed assuming they are also rated at a PROTECTED level and approved by appropriate organisation personnel.
 Only users of these tenants would be allowed collaborative access.

 ### Azure AD Connect